 Social Nearness despite Physical Distance.
 These are unprecedented times.
 The social isolation required by the Covid-19 pandemic has been a catalyst to move our mentoring online.
 Our agency, along with our network affiliates, have been working tirelessly to allow mentors and mentees to be matched virtually with one another.

-L.E.A.P runs a two hour after-school tutor and mentorship program every week from fall to spring.
+L.E.A.P runs from October to May and is a two hour after-school tutor and mentorship program every week from fall to spring.
 (Days of the week vary depending on age/grade level and size of group.)
 Each student is provided an hour of personalized tutoring, followed with relationship building, fun activities and games.
 Students either work on their own homework they bring with them, or work on any of the resources we have to offer.

 We have partnered with a Girlvana Yoga instructor to run this fabulous new program.
 In combination with yoga, the group does interactive games, journaling, check-in questions and guided meditation with the hopes of supporting our young girls to navigate adolescence with hopes of improving body image, confidence, self-care, inner dialogue and healthy relationships.